zyantoh/SIT_DSA_G24/README.md

    * Feedback Mechanisms: Provide clear user feedback for actions, such as successful operations or errors.

 3. Creativity:
    To score highly, introduce additional innovative features beyond the basics.
-Suggestions could include dynamic flight pricing, environmental impact estimates, or alternative route suggestions
 3a.
 Ideas:
    * Real-Time Flight Updates: Integrate real-time data fetching for flight statuses, delays, and cancellations.
    * Environmental Impact Calculator: Offer a feature to calculate the carbon footprint of different flight routes.
    * Flexible Date Search: Allow users to search for flights with flexible dates to find the best rates or options.